The-Hotline/web-messaging-docs/README.md

 # The Hotline chat widget integration instructions

-#### Please do not build your implementation until keys have been obtained.
+#### Please do not finalize your implementation until keys have been obtained.
 Some minor details below may change in the final stages of development.

 ## Base endpoint URL